-This heralded one of the most expensive changes that Woolworth's had faced in Britain.
-Unlike other retailers, it had not sought to mitigate the impact of decimalisation by converting to self-service.
+This heralded the most expensive change that Woolworth UK had faced.
+Unlike its rivals, it had not mitigated the impact of decimalisation by embracing self-service.

-When the change was announced, 1,000 out of 1,100 stores still had tills at every counter.
-There were 20,000 cash registers, operated by up to 60,000 members of staff.
-Estimates indicated that it would cost £200 to convert each till, and it would take at least three hours to train each employee.
+When the change was announced, 975 out of 1,075 stores still had tills at every counter.
+There were 20,000 registers, operated by 60,000 members of staff.
+Conversion cost £200 per till, with each employee needing three hours training.

 This prompted a re-think, and led to an initiative to convert every store to self-service, and to complete as many as possible before 'D day'.

 Self-service would tackle the number of registers and reduce the number of till operators, but left a problem with product pricing.
 More than 20,000 stamping machines had to be replaced.
-The chain chose a model which could show both the old and new prices, and dual-priced every item from August 1970.
-The retailer chose to dual price everything until August 1971.
+The chain chose a model which could show both the old and new prices.
+Every item carried two prices for a full year from August 1970.

-Executives concluded that it would be wrong to pour good money after bad into these stores, as additional capital expenditure would accentuate the losses.
-Instead they decided to sacrifice them, selling the freeholds to top up the reserves.
-A special effort was made to find alternative work for all those employees who wanted to transfer to another branch nearby.
+Executives concluded that it would be wrong invest further money for decimalisation into these stores, accentuating the losses.
+Instead the freeholds or leasehold interest were sold, with the proceeds transferred to reserves.
+A special effort was made to find alternative work nearby for any employee who wanted it, and a generous severance package as an alternative.

 By 'D' Day more than half of the 1,075 stores had converted to self-service.
 The number of cash registers in the remaining personal service stores was reduced to minimise the cost of decimalisation work.
 After the big day the pace of conversion was reduced, with 100 stores completed each year from 1971 to 1975.
 Overall the move to self-service took twenty years, starting in Chobham, Surrey in 1956 and finishing in Stone, Staffordshire in 1975.

-Decimalisation consumed almost all of the available investment capital in the first half of the 1970s.
-In parallel a major fire at the national Distribution Centre in Castleton, Rochdale, hit sales and profits.
-Debt rose as the retailer stumbled and its competitors surged ahead.
-New initiatives would be required to restore sales and get the High Street giant back on track.
+Decimalisation took the lion's share of investment capital in the early 1970s.
+At the worst possible time, when funds were tight, a major fire destroyed the national Distribution Centre in Castleton, Rochdale, hitting sales and profit.
+Debt rose as a result, and competitors were quick to take advantage of the stumble.
+New initiatives would be required to get the High Street giant back on track.